dangchinh25/prisma-models-graph/README.md

-  ParsedModel, // Type definition of a singular generated model graph ParsedModels, // Type definition of all generated models graph ParsedModelRelation, // Type definition of the relation between two models ModelNames, // List of all generated models name
-} from '@generated/models-graph'
+  ParsedModel, // Type definition of a singular generated model graph ParsedModels, // Type definition of all generated models graph ParsedModelRelation, // Type definition of the relation between two models ModelNames, // List of all generated models name, ParsedModelAttribute, // Type definition of generated models attribute } from '@generated/models-graph'
 ```